profstein/careers-content/README.md

 You are going to be able to modify this a bit if you like but the overall content will need to remain.

 Because the folder structure of this repository won't be the same as for your project I suggest NOT forking this but instead using the content to make a repository of your own.
 That should have a typical web structure with a main folder and then folders for css, images, js etc.

+## Using the Content
+Each folder contains the content for a page.
+There are two files in each folder.
+One has the content and ends in -content.txt and the other has some instructions for the page and ends in instructions.md.
+For the Speakers page there is also a folder with images of the speakers.

+Make sure to read through the instructions.

+None of the content is marked up with HTML.
+It will be up to you to convert the files to HTML and then add your CSS.